PNR South Main Line: South Long Haul

 To accommodate this many passengers, 64 passenger railcars were procured by the PNR in 2021.
 This would be arranged into 8-car trainsets similar to the NSCR, but are expected to be diesel stock due to the aforementioned lack of electrification on the line.
 This replaced a previous order of 9 diesel multiple unit cars from CRRC Zhuzhou Locomotive, which would have been arranged into 3-car trainsets.
 Diesel locomotives are also expected to be used as freight trains connecting various ports and inland facilities.

-The project would have also rebuild the remaining Metro South Commuter section between and Sucat sometime after the line's completion by 2025.
+The project would have also rebuilt the remaining Metro South Commuter section between and Sucat sometime after the line's completion by 2025.
 Newer narrow-gauge rolling stock are expected to remain in service due to them being the most recent stock in the PNR fleet.
-The only publicly-available information was about its purpose being primarily for freight transport.
+Its purpose is primarily for freight transport.
 For passenger services, it will also serve as a transport redundancy for the NSCR.
 Plans for a workaround with existing rolling stock are yet to be announced.

-The project was initially planned to be funded through Chinese official development assistance, but that support was withdrawn in 2023.
+The project was initially planned to be funded through Chinese official development assistance, but was later withdrawn in 2023.